Proquror/SillyTavern-Infoboard-Extended/README.md

 All original ideas, implementations, and contributions from the original project belong to their [respective author](https://github.com/KanonMama).

+This fork focuses on additional UI options, some new features, and a functional and architectural upgrades while building upon the foundation that was already created.

 ## Features
 The following functionality comes from the original Infoboard project:
 - built-in prompt injection